Ndanga Kamau | International Lawyer. Arbitrator. Counsel.

 Areas of expertise | international commercial arbitration, investor-state disputes, investment law, public international law, private international law, business & human rights, intersection of public international law and private international law

 Ndanga has substantial international experience.
 Prior to setting up her practice, she worked in the international arbitration practices of two international law firms and as registrar of an international arbitration institution.
-She also worked for government, and international organisations.
+She also worked for government and international organisations.
 She has lived and worked in Cape Town, Geneva, Houston, London, Mauritius, Nairobi, and The Hague.
+Her clients have included private entities, states and state entities, and international organisations.
+For more information, see experience.

-She regularly speaks about international dispute settlement (including international arbitration), public international law, and private international law, at forums around the world.
+She regularly speaks, teaches, and writes on topics related to her areas of specialisation at forums around the world.
 She also lectures on these topics at various universities.
 She has had speaking engagements in Africa, Asia, Australia, Europe, North America, and South America.
 Ndanga also writes on topics related to her areas of specialisation.
 See publications.

 Ndanga is listed on the panels of arbitrators of the China International Economic and Trade Arbitration Commission (CIETAC), Shanghai Arbitration Commission (SHAC), the Kigali International Arbitration Centre (KIAC), the International Division of the Arbitration Foundation of Southern Africa (AFSA International) and the initial panel of arbitrators of the Scottish Arbitration Centre.
 She has been selected for inclusion on the Global Arbitration Counsel List of the Office of the Ombudsman, United Nations Funds and Programmes.

-Ndanga is available for appointment as arbitrator and for advisory and representation work as counsel and co-counsel.
-She is also available as a consultant on advisory and contentious matters.
+Ndanga is available for appointment as arbitrator in contract and treaty disputes.
+She can also be engaged to help parties settle such disputes.
 For more information, and a CV, you can reach her at ndanga@ndangakamau.com.

 Languages | English, French, Dutch, Kiswahili, Kikuyu (varying levels of proficiency)